• Home

 2. Brush over apricots.

 3. Dust the entire tart with powdered sugar or just the edges before serving.
-To dust only around the edge, hold a plate or golden presentation board over the tart, without touching it, to protect the center.
+To sprinkle only around the edge, hold a plate or golden presentation board over the tart, without touching it, to protect the center.

 4. Serve warm or at room temperature.